justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/channels/introduction-to-channels/README.md

 # Introduction to Channels

 Liferay Commerce provides tools to enable a variety of store models - from simple B2C stores using a single catalog making sales solely through a single site to complex multi-region, multi-market, and multi-medium scenarios.
-Liferay Commerce enables a wide array of use cases by leveraging the power of Channels.
+One way that Commerce enables this wide array of use cases is through the Channels feature.

 <img src="./images/01.png" width="700px">